junaid-ublox/code-fellow/content/pillar/web/home-page.md

           Logos, Print, Web & Mobile, P﻿hoto Editing,﻿ Branding, Videos & Animation.
         photo:
           image: /img/graphics.png
-    content: We offer a broad range of services that involve the use of technology to manage and support various aspects of an organization and its operations.
+    content: We offer a broad range of services that involve the use of digital technologies to fundamentally change or improve various aspects of business operations, customer experiences, and the overall way an organization delivers value.
+It involves the integration of digital technology into all aspects of an organization, leading to significant changes in how it operates and interacts with its customers and employees.
   - type: empty_space
     variant: 50px
   - type: recentArticles